jacogr/sample-polkadotjs-typegen/README.md

 }
 ```

-Just the type definitions (which you should be familiar with), nsted inside a `types`.
-(This allows extension points, i.e. there is some work to expose the custome RPC types alongside, so that would become another key on a per-module basis) Looking at the example here, as it stands, it also have `augment*` and `index.ts` as well as `types.ts` files in the interfaces folder.
-These are all generated.
+Just the type definitions (the structure of which you should be familiar with), nested inside a `types: {...}` container.
+This allows us future extension points, i.e. there is some work to expose the custome RPC types alongside, so that would become another key on a per-module basis.

+Looking at the example in this repo, it also has `augment*`, `index.ts` and `types.ts` files in the interfaces folder.
+These are all generated, and will be re-generated when the generator is run - so all edits to these files will be lost.
 The only requirement for user-edits are the `definitions.ts` files.

 ## Generating

-Now that both the metadata nd types setup is completed, just run the build command via `yarn build` - magically (assuming you didn't have the `augment*` and other generated files), these files will be added.
-Output from running this command, would look a bit like -
+Now that both the metadata nd types setup is completed, we just run the build command via `yarn build` and magically (assuming you didn't have the `augment*` and other generated files), these files will be added.
+When running this command, the console should display something like -

 ```
 > yarn build && yarn lint
 yarn run v1.22.0
 $ yarn generate:defs && yarn generate:meta
-$ ts-node --skip-project node_modules/.bin/polkadot-types-from-defs \
+$ ts-node --skip-project \
+  node_modules/.bin/polkadot-types-from-defs \
     --package sample-polkadotjs-typegen/interfaces \
     --input ./src/interfaces

 sample-polkadotjs-typegen/src/interfaces/types.ts
 	Generating